leitingzhang/leitingzhang.github.io/_pages/about.md

 A paper from Chaofeng Zhang's group at Anhui University, to which Leiting contributed, "Design Strategy for Small-Molecule Organic Cathodes: Regulated Active Groups Enable High Capacity and Voltage in Aqueous and Seawater Aluminium Ion Batteries," was accepted by Angewandte Chemie International Edition.
 [Link](https://doi.org/10.1002/anie.202508057)

 ### 2025.06.30
-Leiting was invited by Prof. Jiaqiang Huang to give a lecture at The Hong Kong University of Science and Technology (Guangzhou), titled "Online electrochemical mass spectrometry for battery research."
+Leiting was invited by Prof. Jiaqiang Huang to give a lecture at The Hong Kong University of Science and Technology (Guangzhou).

 ### 2025.06.29
 A paper from Sathiya Mariyappan's group at Collège de France, to which Leiting contributed, "O3 vs P2 Sodium Layered Oxides: A Comparative Study on Electrode–Electrolyte Reactivity and Structural Stability for Cycling Performance," was accepted by Energy Storage Materials.
 [Link](https://doi.org/10.1016/j.ensm.2025.104423)